r1sephoenix/ihna_project/README.md

 3) Prediction of the age of children and adolescents based on ERPs upon presentation of stimuli of varying intensity\
 ihna_age_prediction.ipynb\
-Preliminary were presented on FENS 2022 (neurodevelopment section)\
+Preliminary results were presented on FENS 2022 (neurodevelopment section)\
 Poster Fens_2022_Mikheev.pdf